Identification, Images, & Information

 larvae may cause considerable damage on wool, fur, feathers, and natural history collections.

 Control can be achieved by keeping your home free of accumulated hair and dust (dust is mostly shed skin flakes of people and pets), discarding infested items and properly storing vulnerable items.
-Store dry foods (including dry pet food) in glass or metal containers with tight-fitting lids.
-Store woolens, furs, silks in a cedar chest.
-Forget mothballs and moth crystals.
-They are ineffective and carcinogenic respectively.
+Store dry foods in glass or metal containers with tight-fitting lids.
+Store woolens, furs, silks in cedar chests.
+Mothballs and moth crystals are ineffective or carcinogenic.

 See Also

-Anthrenocerus australis (Australian Carpet Beetle) is similar, but body with hairs instead of scales(4); even more destructive on wool
+Anthrenocerus australis (Australian Carpet Beetle) is similar, but dorsum with hairs rather than scales(4); even more destructive on wool

 Print References